Acacia melanoxylon aka Australian Blackwood

 Australian Blackwood, Blackwood, Paluma Blackwood

-How to care for Australian Blackwood
+How difficult is it to take care of Australian Blackwood

 Australian Blackwood presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.